netxms/netxms-doc/admin/data-collection.rst

   ``My IP address is 10.0.0.1``

-Please note that if you change something in the node, name for example, these changes will not be reflected automatically in DCI texts generated from macros.
+Please note that if you change something in the node, name for example, changes will not be reflected automatically in DCI texts generated from these macros.
-However, they will be updated if you reapply template to the node.
+However, they will be updated if you reapply template to the node or on housekeeper run.

 Working with collected data